The College of New Jersey: Brower Student Center

-The Brower Student Center (BSC) is the student center on campus.
-The BSC was originally built in 1976, and has continued to serve the students through the present day.
-The Brower Student Center seeks to provide on-campus activities for all the students of TCNJ as well as maintain partnerships within the community that accentuate the student and community experience.
-A game room is also located in the student center, complete with multiple pool tables, TVs with Nintendo Wiis connected, ping pong, and other games.
+The Brower Student Center (BSC) is the student center on campus; it was named after former president Clayton R. Brower.
+The BSC was built in 1976.
+The building is home to all of the student organizations on campus, as well as some dining facilities.

-The building is home to all of the student organizations on campus, as well as the dining facilities that are run by Sodexo Incorporated and a campus bookstore.
-All recognized student organizations have an office or cubicle, or at least a meeting area.
-Most of these are located on the second level, but there are a handful located elsewhere.
-The student-run newspaper, for example, has both its business office and production room in the basement.

-The building was named after former president Clayton R. Brower, who served as president during the time that TCNJ was referred to as Trenton State College.
-His wife, Dorothy Brower, was an active volunteer in the surrounding community.

-Renovations for the new Brower Student Center began in April 2015, and were finished in 2017.

 Museums and exhibits

 The College of New Jersey is home to the David Sarnoff Museum, formerly located at Princeton Junction.
 The collection detailing the life of NBC founder David Sarnoff is now located in Roscoe L. West Hall.
 Various art exhibits can be found in galleries at the Art and IMM building.
 The exhibits feature the work of student artists, professional artists and local artists.
 The exhibits are updated regularly.

 Campus media

 Publications

 The Signal has been The College of New Jersey's student-run newspaper since 1855.
 It has won numerous awards, and has placed first many times in the General Excellence category (the highest category) for collegiate news publications at the New Jersey Press Association awards.
-The Signal is run almost entirely out of their office located on Forcina Hall's second floor.
+The Signal is run almost entirely out of their office located on AIMM's second floor.

 TCNJ Magazine is another publication, covering both current campus life and alumni affairs.
 The Perspective, an openly left-leaning student news booklet, is the school's newest publication having been first published in 2009.
 The Perspective received funding from the Student Finance Board, but so far has no established publishing schedule (as opposed to other campus publications).
 On the literary side, The Lion's Eye and The Siren are both student-made magazines filled with poetry, prose and artwork by students.
 The Seal was TCNJ's yearbook since its first publication in 1911.
 However, following the 2017 edition, the publication and student organization were discontinued due to low demand and incumbent debt.